rohanbagade/rohanbagade/README.md

 for a Pilates company.
 My keen interest is in applying impactful operations research and management science methods in healthcare.

-- 🔭 I’m currently working on a regression project to predict the likelyhood of an adult experiencing a stroke in their lifetime.
+- 🔭 I’m currently working on a regression project to predict the likelihood of an adult experiencing a stroke in their lifetime.
 - 🧠 I am eager to advance my skills in operations research, with a particular focus on optimization techniques and machine learning
 - 🤝  I'm open to collaborating on innovative projects that have a positive impact on society, as well as other data-intensive applications that can benefit from my expertise.
 - 📫 How to contact me: rbagade3@gatech.edu